Vansh-Baghel/TypeScript/TypeScript-Notes.md

 * We can specifically mention certain values in combination with **union type** , so if the value matches only then the code will run.
 * For eg, mentioning the string which we'll useuse so any different string won't be allowed.

+### Type alliases
+* We can't store the datatypes in custom name (like variable) by using **type** keyword in place of let, var.
+* With this we can use that name anywhere we want which looks clean.